Latent Causal Socioeconomic Health Index: Methodology

 \subsection{Latent health}

 As an analogy to a country's latent health, the underlying health conditions of a person who is deemed healthy cannot be directly compared to those conditions of another person.
 It is the measurable variables such as height, weight or calorie intake of a person that can be compared.
 Similarly, for a country, there is no single directly observable quantity that can represent ``how well a country is doing".
 Thus, the health of a country is a notion that we wish to evaluate comprehensively and holistically.
 For instance, we may argue that variables like GNI, life expectancy, and infant mortality rate can each coarsely inform us on some aspect of the state in which a country's health is, but not its \textit{overall} health.
-The LHFI framework unifies multiple aspects of health by modeling the underlying condition that we wish to assess as a \textit{latent} parameter (not directly measurable), but it is dependent on different measurables that are either drivers of health (covariates), or indicators of health (metrics).
-A schematic representation of the LHFI framework is shown in Figure \ref{fig:LHFI}.
+The LHFI framework unifies multiple aspects of health by modeling the underlying condition that we wish to assess as a \textit{latent} parameter (not directly measurable), but it is dependent on different measurables that are either drivers of health (covariates), or indicators of health (metrics); see Figure \ref{fig:LHFI}.

 The LHFI structure employed to model health as a latent variable for our specific context is a type of mixed model [\Mycite{rabe2004}], where nation-specific health is a random effect.
 We formulate our model as a Bayesian hierarchical mixed model, as it is noted in \Mycite{gelman2007} as the most direct approach to handle latent structures.